 |Toxicity||Toxic to humans, toxic to pets|

 Lacecap Hydrangea Care

-Depending on your soil, you can expect your lacecap hydrangea to grow either blue or pink flowers (unless they are specifically a white color).
+In some cultivars, the flower color changes with the soil acidity.
 A more acidic soil will result in blue flowers, while an alkaline soil will cause the flowers to be pink.

 Temperature and Humidity

 The hardiness of the lacecap hydrangea depends on the variety but generally, it does better in moderately warm weather and humidity than in a hot, humid summer climate.

 Fertilizer will definitely help boost your lacecap hydrangea's growth.
 It is recommended to apply a balanced fertilizer for woody plants in the early spring according to label directions.
 You can also blend organic compost into the soil each year.

 Fertilization should be limited to the spring and never be done in the late summer because new growth is especially susceptible to winter frost during the plant's dormancy period.